- Competitive Analysis

 They get even MORE impatient when it comes to website speed.

 Want proof?
-I particularly like this study by Financial Times, which found that delayed page speed diminished the amount of articles users read in the site as well as the revenue from advertisers.
+I particularly like this study by Financial Times, which found that delayed page speed diminished the number of articles users read on the site as well as the revenue from advertisers.